-If there is one show that somehow manages to be adorable and anxiety-inducing simultaneously, it is definitely TLC's reality series Outdaughtered.
+If there is one show that somehow manages to be both adorable and anxiety-inducing, it is definitely TLC's reality series Outdaughtered.
 The show follows new parents of quintuplet daughters, Adam and Danielle Busby.
-Oh, did I mention that they already have a 5 year-old daughter as well?
-Obviously, insane shenanigans are abundant in their extremely packed house but there is one detail that fans are very curious about.
-What does Adam Busby do for work?
+Oh, did I mention that they already have a five-year-old daughter as well?
+Obviously, insane shenanigans are abundant in their extremely packed house, but there is one detail that fans are very curious about: What does Adam Busby do for work?
 After all, can you imagine being financially responsible for that many humans?

 All dads should watch this show and take notes.
 Danielle you are an awesome mom and Adam.. more dads need to be like you!❤ #OutDAUGHTERED— Jmarie (@jmariec36) January 11, 2017

 It must've been really tough for the Busbys to have to make such a huge decision about their finances when the babies came.
 Danielle was working full-time before she got pregnant with the quints, and made the understandable decision to stay home and raise her brood.
 As someone who has twins, I have to say sometimes it becomes even more out of your control when the decision to stay home is made for a you by your doctor when you get put on mandatory bed rest, like I did.
 With the rising cost of daycare services, it's almost impossible to have two incomes with multiple children.
 Luckily, they are likely making a good income for their participation in the reality series, which I'm sure is invaluable to them at this point.

 Make sure you check out the adorable chaos that ensues on Outdaughtered Tuesdays at 9 p.m.
 ET on TLC.